open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 ---
 title:
-  'Making observability fun: How we increased engineers confidence in incident management using a game'
+  "Making observability fun: How we increased engineers' confidence in incident management using a game"
 linkTitle: Skyscanner using OTel Demo
 date: 2024-02-22
 author: >-